...

 How Long to Smoke a Brisket

-Overall, smoking brisket takes approximately 12 to 18 hours, depending on the size and thickness of the brisket.
-The second phase takes your smoked brisket up to 202 degrees F.
+The average time to smoke brisket is between 12 and 18 hours, depending on the dimensions and thickness of your brisket.
+The next phase brings your brisket, which you’ve smoked, to 202 degrees F.

 Tips for Smoked Brisket Like a Pro